|

 phosphate-free, Liquid METALTRAP, and not a sequestering

 agent.
 Add a dose as soon as possible.
-POOL REFRESH is a
+POOL REFRESH

 information proves helpful.